 Since 2019, Sanikiluarmiut (people of Sanikiluaq) hunters, harvesters, and environmental monitors have been collecting data on important species on the islands through SIKU.
 This project will investigate how Sanikiluarmiut monitoring data can be used to meet the Qikiqtait Protected Area Committee priorities.
 In this project we will assess the capacity of SIKU data to support Inuit-led protected area design.
 It will contribute to the Qikiqtait Protected Area resource inventory by mapping and analyzing SIKU data and comparing how this resource inventory data aligns with Qikiqtait management priorities.
-The results of this analysis will be compared to the Nunavut Coastal Resources Inventory participatory mapping project to further review the capacity of SIKU to develop a resource inventory.
 This is an important part of understanding the influence of Sanikiluarmiut knowledge in shaping protected area design and implementation.

 If you are posting on SIKU to the Qikiqtait Project please review this information about how your data is being used.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
 You can freely download and share all documents posted for non-commercial uses, as long as the authors are credited.
 Photos cannot be used for any other purposes, without permission from the photographer.